 Sales leaders recognize the value of conducting exit interviews with sales rep that resign.
 Unfortunately, most interviews are performed as standardized exit interviews, with generic questions that make it easy to administer.
 This is a huge mistake.
 The exit interview, particularly of an ‘A’ player, should not be a check box exercise.
 It should be a robust, authentic opportunity for improvement.
-To go deeper evaluating your people strategy, download our 10th annual workbook, How to Make Your Number in 2017.
-Review the People Plan phase on pages 285 – 293 of the PDF workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 Here is a typical Exit Interview Process: